EasyMapper/Productivity

 If the document has more levels than you want to extract, before generating the mind map you can limit them in the Maximum Level field.

-- Edit the note
+• Edit the note

-- Select text
+• Select the text

-- Right-click and select Create a subtopic.
+• Right-click and select Create a subtopic.

 If more than one row is selected, you also have the option to extract a subtopic for each row.

-Note that this feature of extracting topics from a note applies well to the mindmapping of texts, avoiding a lot of arm movement!
+Note that this feature of extracting topics from a note applies well to the mindmapping of texts, avoiding a lot of mouse movement!
 By the way, this feature is also available when editing the text of a topic, for one subtopic at a time.

 If your content is distributed across more than one document, you can consolidate the extraction into a single mind map.
 To do this, simply use the Current mind map option (figure) in the generation dialog.
 Repeat this for each document.